 Brazil was once considered a paragon for the potential of emerging markets.
 Strong growth rates, stable political leadership and a confident consumer base, all of which supposedly heralded a new era of economic expansion and increased wealth.
-The nation waded through the global financial crisis relatively unscathed largely thanks to reduced interest rates, increased government spending and in particular, subsidised credit from the state development bank.
+The nation waded through the global financial crisis relatively unscathed largely thanks to reduced interest rates, increased government spending and in particular, subsidized credit from the state development bank.
 While the good times did roll, it also corresponded to a booming commodity cycle.

 In more recent times, having witnessed the oil price collapse and finding itself in the midst of a major political, economic and social crisis, perhaps Brazil is more reflective of the negative stereotype sometimes associated with emerging markets.